JonathanMagnan/ireviewapple.com/iPhone-tricks.md

 If you have website that you viste very often, it would be handy to have them accessible right from you homescreen.
 This function is available by following this 2 steps:

 -  Tap the Share button
--  Tap ‘Add to Home screen’
+-  Tap Add to Home screen

 ![](https://cdn.mos.cms.futurecdn.net/gtBToKkHm3WEysuAZ394Qd-768-80.jpg.webp)